ari-in-media-res/llama-2-langchain-ray/README.md

 ## Build a scalable enterprise-grade Q&A with Llama-2 on AWS using Pinecone and Ray
 An example on how to use Anyscale and Pinecone on AWS to build an LLM application using Retrieval Augmented Generation (RAG).

 [Llama-2](https://ai.meta.com/llama/) Llama 2 are a collection of pretrained and fine-tuned large language models (LLMs) ranging in scale from 7 billion to 70 billion parameters.
-Our fine-tuned LLMs, called Llama 2-Chat, are optimized for dialogue use cases.
+The fine-tuned LLMs, called Llama 2-Chat, are optimized for dialogue use cases.

 [Langchain](https://python.langchain.com/docs/get_started/introduction) LangChain is a framework for developing applications powered by language models.
 It enables applications that are: